Maryam-Nasseri/Fine-tuning-LLMs-Locally/README.md

  -- Training or fine-tuning the model using the `Trainer` module from the `Transformers` library as in `training`.
 Check the extended set of arguments.

+ ## Tutorial video: step-by-step guide to fine-tuning a large language model